 What is Commercial Auto Insurance?

 Let’s start by defining a commercial vehicle: It’s any vehicle used for business purposes.
 Commercial auto insurance—also referred to as commercial vehicle insurance, business c insurance, or business auto insurance—is the policy that protects any vehicle you use in the course of business.

-What Vehicles are Covered Under a Commercial Auto Insurance Policy?
+What Types of Vehicles are Covered by Commercial Auto Insurance?

 Business vehicles can encompass a wide range, from your personal auto in which you deliver your produce to the local farmer's market, to the trucks used for your construction company and beyond:

 - Pickup trucks

 - Dump trucks